cmzo/cmzo/README.md

 > *"People assume that time is a strict progression of cause to effect,*
 > *but actually from a non-linear, non-subjective viewpoint —*
-> *it's more like a big ball of wibbly-wobbly... code-y... stuff."*
+> *it's more like a big ball of wibbly-wobbly, timey wimey stuff."*

 ---